Your Student Record

 Attendance and Participation

 Students who are registered for a course and miss the first class meeting risk losing their place in the course.
-The Extension School reserves the right to prohibit or cancel late registration by students who do not attend first class meetings.
+The Extension School reserves the right to prohibit or cancel course adds and registrations by students who do not attend first class meetings.
 Students are prohibited from using recording devices of any kind in their courses.
 Students should direct their questions about this policy to the Academic Services office.

 Participation in Web-Conference or Zoom-in-the-Room Live Class Meetings

-Students are expected to treat web-conference courses as if attending class on campus, which includes behaving professionally, treating others with courtesy and respect, refraining from using profanity or socially offensive language, and wearing appropriate clothing.
+Students are expected to treat web-conference class meetings as if attending class on campus, which includes behaving professionally, treating others with courtesy and respect, refraining from using profanity or socially offensive language, wearing appropriate clothing, and avoiding inappropriate surroundings.

 Publishing or Distributing Course Materials